aieling/plantopedia/README/BLANK_README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-This website has for objective to present some plant species and describe their specifications. <br>
+This website has for objective to present some plant species and describe their specifications. <br> <br>
 In the section **Exploring > Explore**, you will find a page with an image and a description of species extracted from a database hosted by firebase.
 The firebase configuration is given in the HTML pages inside the script tag. <br>
 By clicking in the "Learn more", you will have more information about the species in a modal tag.